Forté Foundation

 Alumni Mentor Program

-At Goizueta, students are learning both inside and outside of the classroom, through the Alumni Mentor Program.
-The program matches students with alumni, based on their functional areas of interest and affinity preferences.
+The Alumni Mentor Program matches students with alumni, based on their functional areas of interest and affinity preferences.
 This mentorship fosters an exchange of professional ideas, friendship, and expertise.
 As a result, students receive guidance and support from experienced professionals, and build long-lasting relationships.

 Center for Women at Emory University